deepanshs/mrsimulator/docs/troubleshooting/installing_python.rst

         version of Python 3 for your system.

     .. tab:: Linux

-        Note that most recent versions of MacOS come with Python pre-installed.
-If you're unsure if Python is installed, follow these steps.

         To check if Python is installed on Linux, open a terminal.
 Next, type